 - Identification of resources.
 Individual resources are identified in requests, for example using URIs in web-based REST systems

 These constraints ensure that we have a defined set of rules to request and receive data.
-And this ties well with formatting, since the data exchanged are a specific format.
+And this ties well with formatting, since the data exchanged have a specific format.
 When we request data from a web service we make a standard HTTP request with a method (e.g. POST, GET etc.), http headers and of course, parameters.
 The response may vary.
 XML and JSON are the dominant formats with JSON being the industry standard.

 Data are sensitive and more than often, quote expensive.
 In the infamous words of Gordon Gekko “The most valuable commodity I know of is information.”

-to learn more about us and to contact our team.
+website to learn more about us and to contact our team.

 Picture Credit: Igor Stevanovic